Showing posts with label contact lenses. Show all posts

 Outdoors, back against the sun. (facing wall)

-Outdoors, facing the sun while standing under a shadow.
+Outdoors, facing the sun while under a shadow.

 Outdoors, facing the sun.